How do I connect a custom API in n8n using the HTTP Request node and import a cURL command?

 Steps:

-What’s the difference between using a pre-built node and the HTTP Request node for APIs?
+Should I use a pre-built node or the HTTP Request node for an API?

 Expanded Explanation: